When labour begins, it marks the end of your pregnancy journey and the beginning of a new and exciting chapter: parenthood.

 Birth affirmations - Make your own or look online for inspiration.
 Positioning these around your home later in pregnancy can contribute towards a positive mental attitude, enabling you to stay focused during labour.

-Language - If it’s soft tones and positive reinforcements or certain words such as ‘pain’ you would prefer not to hear, make sure you write these into your birth plan.
+Language - If it’s soft tones and positive reinforcements you would like to hear or certain words such as ‘pain’ you would prefer not to, make sure you write these into your birth plan.
 Make sure you inform your birth partners of how you would like them and other people involved in your labour to communicate with you during early labour.

 Feelings - Early labour can be a roller coaster, but this is your labour.
 It’s ok to be excited and happy and it’s equally ok to be tired and emotional.

 For some women the early or latent phase of labour can last longer than expected.
-By alternating being active and resting, as well as using some early labour tips and techniques, this part of labour can be a more comfortable experience.
+Alternating being active with resting, as well as using some early labour tips and techniques, can help make this part of labour be a more comfortable experience.